How to apply

 - Why do you think the student is likely to succeed in the project?

-- Where does the student's project fit into your overall research program?
+- How does the student's project fit into your overall research program?

-- If the student is taking classes over the summer, please comment on how the student will balance the course load and the time and attention that the research project will require.
+- If the student is taking classes over the summer, please comment on how the student and you will accommodate the course load and the time and attention that the research project will require.